 It has been exactly three years since Nikon debuted its high resolution 36.3 MP D800 and D800E cameras in February of 2012.
-At the time of announcement, Nikon’s highest resolution camera was the super expensive D3X with a 24.5 MP sensor, while the similar class D700 only had a 12.1 MP sensor.
-So for many, going from either 12.1 MP or 24.5 MP to 36.3 MP on full frame represented a huge jump in resolution.
+At the time of the announcement, Nikon’s highest resolution camera was the super expensive D3X with a 24.5 MP sensor, while the similar class D700 only had a 12.1 MP sensor.
+So for many, going from either 12.1 MP or 24.5 MP to 36.3 MP on full-frame represented a huge jump in resolution.
 The cameras were truly groundbreaking, thanks to their superb performance, low noise levels and stunning dynamic range.
-Although Nikon faced a number of issues with quality control in the beginning, particularly when it came to calibrating the autofocus system for the new high resolution cameras, the Nikon D800 / D800E took the market by storm and quickly became Nikon’s best selling professional cameras.
-For three long years Canon failed to offer a true high resolution competitor, while Nikon already went through another iteration of the 36 MP line with the Nikon D810 camera.
-This angered many Canon shooters who wanted to get a high resolution camera that offered similar performance benefits and a much wider dynamic range than what Canon had on its existing cameras.
-The wait is now over, because Canon has just announced record breaking super high resolution 50.6 MP Canon EOS 5DS and EOS 5DS R full-frame DSLR cameras.
-Canon decided not to just bring out a competitor, but hit Nikon hard with something better in terms of resolution.
+Although Nikon faced a number of issues with quality control in the beginning, particularly when it came to calibrating the autofocus system for the new high-resolution cameras, the Nikon D800 / D800E took the market by storm and quickly became Nikon’s best selling professional cameras.
+For three long years, Canon failed to offer a true high-resolution competitor, while Nikon already went through another iteration of the 36 MP line with the Nikon D810 camera.
+This angered many Canon shooters who wanted to get a high-resolution camera that offered similar performance benefits and a much wider dynamic range than what Canon had on its existing cameras.
+The wait is now over because Canon has just announced record-breaking super high resolution 50.6 MP Canon EOS 5DS and EOS 5DS R full-frame DSLR cameras.
+Canon decided not to just bring out a competitor but hit Nikon hard with something better in terms of resolution.

 Packed with dual DIGIC 6 processors, the same 61-point AF system from the Canon 5D Mark III, 150,000 pixel RGB+IR metering sensor, dual CF / SD card slots and 5 fps continuous shooting speed, the cameras have much to offer to compete with Nikon.
 Canon came up with the 5DS and 5DS R very similarly as Nikon did with its D800 and D800E cameras by featuring an anti-aliasing filter on the 5DS, while the 5DS R has the anti-aliasing filter cancelled out for greater detail.
 The big difference at this point is price – at $3,899 MSRP, the 5DS R is $600 steeper compared to the current Nikon D810 (which does not have an anti-aliasing filter).
 The Canon 5DS is $200 cheaper, at $3,699 MSRP.